 No doubt there were many people like that in 1817, too: those who simply got on with their lives, even as their neighbours pulled on the black crepe.
 Historians rarely mention them, of course.
 But they were there, all the same.

-Three other deaths that broke Britons’ hearts
+Two other deaths that broke Britons’ hearts

 1997 was far from the first time that the country was devastated by the demise of a public figure…